 The emergence and commoditization of cyber-criminal activities calls for new empirical methods, measures, and technologies to quantify and understand offender operations across all forms of cyber-crime: from malware engineering and attack delivery, to running underground operations trading illegal goods such as drugs and illegal pornography, to spreading disinformation and planning (cyber-)terrorism operations.
 Without appropriate scientific measures of cyber-offender and attacker operations, capabilities, and resources, it remains impossible to derive sound policies, strategies and technologies that appropriately address realistic and evidence-based attacker and offender models.

-The first Workshop on Attackers and Cyber-Crime Operations (WACCO 2019) aims to provide a venue for research and discussion on cyber-criminal activities.
-WACCO 2019 is co-located with the 4th IEEE European Symposium on Security and Privacy (EuroS&P 2019) in Stockholm, Sweden on June 20, 2019.
+The 2nd Workshop on Attackers and Cyber-Crime Operations (WACCO 2020) aims to provide a venue for research and discussion on cyber-criminal activities.
+WACCO 2020 is co-located with the 5th IEEE European Symposium on Security and Privacy (EuroS&P 2020) in Genoa, Italy on June 15, 2020.

 Call for Papers